viamrobotics/docs/docs/components/input-controller/gamepad.md

 # SMEs: James
 ---

-Configuring a `gamepad` input controller allows you to use a Linux-supported gamepad as a device to communicate with your robot.
+Configuring a `gamepad` input controller allows you to use a Linux-supported gamepad as a device to communicate with your machine.
 Linux supports most standard gamepads, such as PlayStation or Xbox type game controllers, as well as many joysticks, racing wheels, and more.

 {{< tabs name="Configure a `gamepad` input controller" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `input_controller` type, then select the `gamepad` model.
 Enter a name for your input controller and click **Create**.